 - (1) In February 2023, we leased 112,000 square feet of hangar space expanding our narrow body on-airport MRO presence.
 This new facility will provide additional capacity to accommodate the increasing MRO demand.
-We expect to commence operations in this facility in the first quarter of 2024. - (2) Effective September 1, 2022 we entered into a lease for our Miami structures shop consisting of 88,000 square feet in Hialeah Gardens, Florida, for a term expiring in 2032.
+Hangar renovations have progressed as planned, and we expect to commence operations in this facility in the first quarter of 2024. - (2) Effective September 1, 2022 we entered into a lease for our Miami structures shop consisting of 88,000 square feet in Hialeah Gardens, Florida, for a term expiring in 2032.
 This location will also serve as office space for USM sales and shared services personnel.
-Relocation of office personnel has been completed while the structures shop is expected to conclude during the first half of 2023.
-Prior to the relocation, USM sales and shared services personnel were located in Sunrise, Florida. - (3) In 2022, we commenced a 10-year lease for a new 315,000 square foot facility in Memphis, Tennessee.
-We completed shifting production related to our distribution operations from the previous 160,000 square foot location in the fourth quarter of 2022.
-Effective January 2023, the prior location has been reconditioned and subleased to a third party.
+Relocation of office personnel has been completed while the structures shop is delayed but expected to conclude during the first half of 2024.

-Our Goodyear, Arizona and Roswell, New Mexico facilities are on airport locations at the Phoenix Goodyear Airport and Roswell International Air Center, respectively, and are two of our FAA-authorized repair station operations centers focusing on airframe aircraft maintenance and storage.
-Combined, they feature over 650,000 square feet of hangar space with a capability of dry desert long-term storage for up to 650 aircraft.
-In addition to having airframe maintenance service offerings at these facilities, we have four FAA-authorized repair station operations in our Rio Rancho, New

-Mexico, Memphis, Tennessee, and Miami, Florida facilities that provide component MRO service offerings.
+Our Goodyear, Arizona, Roswell, New Mexico, and Millington, Tennessee facilities are on airport locations at the Phoenix Goodyear Airport, Roswell International Air Center, and Millington Regional Jetport, respectively, and are three of our FAA-authorized repair station operations centers focusing on airframe aircraft maintenance and storage.
+Combined, they feature over 760,000 square feet of hangar space with a capability of dry desert long-term storage for up to 650 aircraft.
+In addition to having airframe maintenance service offerings at these facilities, we have four FAA-authorized repair station operations in our Rio Rancho, New Mexico, Memphis, Tennessee, and Miami, Florida facilities that provide component MRO service offerings.
 Collectively, these facilities support the operations of our TechOps segment.